 Some of the final factors that are weighed when considering treatment options are the specific areas of the body that are affected and the severity of symptoms.
 Surprisingly many patients with psoriasis do not have any symptoms, though some can have quite a severe itching or discomfort.
 As is clear-cut, the more severe the symptoms the more likely we are to select more aggressive treatment options.
 Involvement in certain areas of the skin may also affect our decisions.
 This is particularly true with involvement on the face, hands, and feet, or genital area.
 For various reasons, patients who have involvement in those areas may also tend to need more aggressive treatment.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

-If you or someone you know suffers from psoriasis, look out for our follow up a blog which will be published next week about what’s new in treatment for severe psoriasis.
+If you or someone you know suffers from psoriasis, here is what’s new in treatment for severe psoriasis.
 In the meantime, if we may be of any assistance please reach out to us to schedule a consultation with any of our dermatology providers at Advanced Dermatology of the Midlands.
 We all have extensive training and experience in helping patients with psoriasis.
 Please contact us to schedule a consultation. in any of our clinics in Omaha, Council Bluffs or the surrounding communities.

 - Acne Scars Treatment